 A plastic road barrier with MASH TL-2 deflection

-The Lo-Ro is a relatively new addition to the Australian barrier market, offering MASH TL-2 protection.
+The Lo-Ro is a relatively new addition to the Australian barrier market, offering a MASH test level rating of MASH TL-2 protection.
 It provides excellent protection for posted speed zones up to 70km/hr and is the ideal barrier to hire to ensure you comply with 2022’s updated MASH regulations.

 TL-1 and TL-2 deflection

 The Lo-Ro is designed for applications where low deflection is critical.
-These barriers have been successfully tested to both MASH TL-1 and TL-2, meaning it has multi-speed deflection and is suitable for posted speed limits up to 70km/hr.
+These safety barriers have been rigorously and successfully tested for both MASH TL-1 and TL-2, meaning it has multi-speed deflection and is suitable for posted speed limits up to 70km/hr.

 Approved across Australia for 70km/hr zones

 The Lo-Ro is fully approved by Austroads and compliant with AS/NZS 3845.
-Many state road authorities have individually approved the Lo-Ro for speed zones up to 70km/hr, including NSW RMS, QLD TMR and VicRoads.
+Many state road authorities have individually approved the Lo-Ro in mash barrier testing for speed zones up to 70km/hr, including NSW RMS, QLD TMR and VicRoads.

 Shorter clear zones

 When you hire the Lo-Ro barriers, you can take advantage of the convenience of shorter clear zones without compromising on safety.
-The stout design of these barriers reduces the clear zone requirement, which provides an additional margin of safety for workers on site.
+The stout design of this type of water-filled barrier reduces the clear zone requirement, which provides an additional margin of safety for workers on construction sites.

 Easy installation